 Within the chorus of David Bowie’s Changes, he sings “time may change me, but I can’t trace time.”
 When we first hear this familiar part it may seem nonsensical.
 It may make as much sense as a Zen Koan, but look at it for a moment and turn it over in your mind.
+What does it mean to “Trace Time“?

 If we could “trace time” we’d be able to know exactly when change occurred in our lives, we’d see the pivot points and quite possibly know how to replicate them in the here and now.
 If we could “trace time” we’d easily be able to unlock the pesky creative blocks that encumber our businesses, our teams and ourselves.

 Actively Unblocking Creativity asks us to see things differently instead of banging our heads against the wall while we wail about how blocked we are.
-For a moment and for a bit of fun, imagine your whole team finding their own spot on the wall and in unison banging their heads in hopes of unblocking creativity.
+For a moment and for a bit of fun imagine your whole team finding their own spot on the wall, and in unison banging their heads in hopes of unblocking creativity.

 In the above exercise do you think your team achieved a breakthrough?
 It’s more likely the only breakthrough achieved in this exercise was head going through the plaster wall.
+Of course the above exercise should be preformed only with a gentle bang of your head against the wall, or a slightly harder bang if you are using your imagination.
+I’m pretty sure no one would really smash there fragile skull against a wall (hard) to see if it unblocked their creativity.

 NOTE: If your team is tempted to try the above please be gentle in your head banging, and never slam your head into a concrete or metal wall.
 Not even for a creative breakthrough.